Archipelago fleet: History

 In 1766, the ruling Caps faction of the Swedish parliament ordered that the archipelago fleet be merged with the navy.
 However, the ruling was partially reversed when the rival Hats faction regained control in 1770.
 The Finnish squadron was returned to the army, while the Stockholm squadron remained under the command of the navy; however, it was renamed the "galley fleet" (galärflottan).
-On November 14 of the same year, both units were once again merged into one unit, and were renamed the arméns flotta ("the "fleet of the army") in 1777.
+On 14 November of the same year, both units were once again merged into one unit, and were renamed the arméns flotta ("the "fleet of the army") in 1777.

 The main headquarters of the archipelago fleet were located at Stockholm and Sveaborg, with smaller stations established in other places over time.
-The Bohus squadron was formed in Gothenburg in 1789, and an additional Finnish squadron was created in Åbo in 1793.
+The Bohus squadron was formed in Gothenburg in 1789, and an additional Finnish squadron was created in Åbo (Turku) in 1793.
 A Pomeranian squadron was created in Stralsund, and was moved to Landskrona in 1807.
 There were also some smaller units in Malmö, Kristina and Varkaus.

-During the Russo-Swedish War of 1788–90, the Swedish high seas navy was roughly equal in quality and often superior in number and size of ships in comparison to the Russian navy.
+During the Russo-Swedish War of 1788–1790, the Swedish high seas navy was roughly equal in quality and often superior in number and size of ships in comparison to the Russian navy.
 The Swedish navy struggled throughout the war, failing to achieve the major victory required to leave the Russian capital of Saint Petersburg open to invasion; it also sustained considerable losses.
 At best, it only achieved tactical draws.
-On the other hand, the archipelago fleet was far more successful, although it suffered a few initial setbacks, including a tactical defeat against its Russian equivalent at Svensksund in August 1789; however, it achieved a resounding victory against the Russian inshore fleet at the second battle of Svensksund on July 9, 1790.
+On the other hand, the archipelago fleet was far more successful, although it suffered a few initial setbacks, including a tactical defeat against its Russian equivalent at Svensksund in August 1789; however, it achieved a resounding victory against the Russian inshore fleet at the second battle of Svensksund on 9 July 1790.
 The war against Russia showed that the heavy archipelago frigates lacked the mobility required for inshore operations, while smaller rowed craft were far more efficient.

-The archipelago fleet was heavily involved in the Finnish War of 1808-09 against Russia, but with less success.
+The archipelago fleet was heavily involved in the Finnish War of 1808–09 against Russia, but with less success.
 Russia attacked the Swedish forces in Finland during the winter, when ice prevented naval forces from intervening.
 Sveaborg, the cornerstone of the defense of Finland, was also lost at an early stage, along with most of the ships of the Finnish squadron.
 Ships were also lost when the archipelago fleet, which had been docked for the winter at Åbo, was burned by the Swedes to prevent their capture.
 The loss of the bulk of the archipelago fleet was catastrophic, and prevented the Swedes from regaining their advantage in the Finnish Archipelago, despite heavy fighting between Swedish and Russian coastal units during 1808.
 The war ended with a harsh peace treaty, in which Sweden permanently lost all of Finland to Russia.